dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 **Tearing off a constructor from an instantiated generic alias for a class is equivalent to tearing off the constructor from the aliased class (which is instantiated by the instantiated alias if the class is generic, which it probably is since otherwise the alias doesn't use its type parameter).**

 A *generic* type alias is not an alias for *one* type, but for a family of types.
-If the type alias is *instantiated* (implicitly or explicitly) before the tear-off, then the result is still the same as tearing the constructor off the aliased type directly, using the corresponding constructor function of the class, and it's constant and canonicalized if the type arguments are constant.
+If the type alias is *instantiated* (implicitly or explicitly) before the tear-off, then the result is still the same as tearing the constructor off the aliased type directly, using the corresponding constructor function of the class, and it's constant and canonicalized if the instantiating type arguments are compile-time constant types.

 Example: